 Turn left (south) onto Timber Road, follow for 3 miles into the rural community of Timber.

 Reehers Camp is 2.2 miles down Cochran Road, a well-maintained gravel road.

 The nearest major airport is Portland International Airport (PDX).

 Parking is limited at the Start/Finish, so please carpool if possible.
 Only one vehicle is allowed per race participant (crew/spectators must carpool with their runner).
 Parking is available in the Reehers Camp Day-Use parking area.
-Overflow parking will be along the south side of Cochran Road.
+Overflow parking will be available.
 Signs will be posted and volunteers will help direct you.
-Parking within the campground itself is for race officials ONLY.
+Parking within the campground itself is for race officials and some volunteers ONLY.
 Thank you in advance for carpooling when possible.
-A map of Reehers Camp will be provided in a pre-race email to all participants.
+A map of Reehers Camp will be provided in pre-race email communications to all registered participants.

 The closest accomodations are in Hillsboro, Forest Grove and Tillamook, all within 30-45 minutes from the Start/Finish at Reehers Camp.
 The closest available camping is at Stub Stewart State Park, about 20 minutes away.
 Camping is available at Reehers Camp for race officials only.

 Our race t-shirts and hats are from Territory Run Co., based in Portland, Oregon!
 The shirts are super cozy and casual with the race logo on the front.
 Race hats are made of soft and light moisture-wicking materials with the race logo.
 Race shirts and hats are not included in the race entry fee and are both available for $25 each and must be picked up at race check-in or packet pick-up, no exceptions.
 All unclaimed shirts will be sold on race day.

 Go to either the 50 miler or 50K race page for information specific to each race course.